jrobinson123/tripleTree/README.md

 A fun variation on a classic binary tree data structure.
 In my version, each tree has three children instead of two.
 I then use a novel technique to visualize these 'TripleTrees'.

 The core of my program is a TripleTree class.
-There is only one TripleTree object in the main frame of the program, which has a remarkably simple control loop that simply applies the show and update method of the object.
+There is only one TripleTree object in the main loop of the program, which simply applies the show and update method of the object.

 ```processing
 TripleTree tt;